lobaro/FreeRTOS-rust/README.md

     }
     ```

-## Used C compiler
+### Used C compiler
 `freertos-cargo-build` depends on the [cc crate](https://docs.rs/crate/cc).
 So the C compiler
-used can be set by using the `CC` enviroment variable or otherwise falling back on internal
+used can be set by using the `CC` enviroment variable or otherwise defined by internal
 defaults.
 For the ARM architecture this is the `arm-none-eabi-gcc` which can be found [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).

 ## Examples